winniewandia/alx-system_engineering-devops/0x00-shell_basics/README.md

-"cd" changes the working directory to the user’s home directory "ls -l" Display current directory contents in a long format "ls -la" Display current directory contents, including hidden files and in long format
+"cd" changes the working directory to the user’s home directory "ls -l" Display current directory contents in a long format "ls -la" Display current directory contents, including hidden files and in long format "ls -lan" Display current directory contents in Long format with user and group IDs displayed numerically And hidden files